 “But he is going east, the worst direction, into unhealth, soot, and stink, a smothering hole where you can’t move without killing somebody.
 Yet the highway suckered him on, and a sign says Pottstown 2.
 He almost brakes.
 But then he thinks.”

 Harry “Rabbit” Angstrom is getting old and it is not going gracefully.
 He’s a good-looking twenty-six-year old man but he’s starting to feel it in his mind and body.
 Unfortunately for his sake and the sake of his young family, his soul can’t keep up and his decision-making in turn has suffered.
-Physically, Harry can’t run like he used to because of his penchant for smoking when the going gets tough, he also believes his wife Janice has lost her looks after going through the push/pull of bearing a child and her chain-smoking ways.
-She is also angry and an alcoholic but even with a young toddler at home and another on the way he still maintains an immaturity that shirks responsibility and sound judgment.
-For Harry, he still views himself as a hard-nosed competitor with moments of discipline and willpower so he quits cigarettes and takes up running as his preferred mode of travel indicating his willingness to survive.
-Janice on the other hand is an incompetent mother leaving their infant son Nelson with the grandparents so she can pickle herself on a more recurrent basis.
-She gives the impression to the reader and other characters that we encounter, that she has been defeated by life, in Harry’s eyes she is salvageable, but at this point she is death warmed over waiting for the reaper.
-The rabbit feels trapped, Harry must free himself from the ball and chain, and he needs a get out of jail free card and needs one fast.
-He decides to take a long drive to go get cigarettes that he no longer smokes and on his way he decides to drive south towards idyllic Florida escaping the perpetual misery that is Philadelphia.
-Because in his mind if you aren’t moving forward your moving backward, and if you aren’t running your standing still.
+Physically, Harry can’t run like he used to because of his penchant for smoking when dealing with adversity, he also believes his wife Janice has lost her looks after going through the push/pull of bearing a child and her chain-smoking ways.
+She is also the worst kind of alcoholic, an angry one, but even with a young toddler at home and another on the way Rabbit still maintains an immaturity that shirks responsibility and sound judgment.
+For Harry, he still views himself as a hard-nosed competitor with moments of discipline and willpower which emboldens him to quit cigarettes and takes up running as his preferred mode of travel indicating his willingness to survive.
+Janice on the other hand is an incompetent mother leaving their infant son Nelson with the grandparents so she can pickle herself more regularly.
+She gives the impression to the reader, that she has been defeated by life, in Harry’s eyes she is salvageable, but at this point she is death warmed over waiting for the reaper.
+The rabbit feels trapped, Harry must free himself from the weight, and he needs a get out of jail free card and needs one fast.
+He decides to take a long drive to go get cigarettes that he no longer smokes and on his way he decides to drive south towards idyllic Florida escaping the misery of Philadelphia, because in his mind if you aren’t moving forward your moving backward, and if you aren’t running your standing still.

 ” ‘ It’s the truth.
 It just felt like the whole business was fetching and hauling, all the time trying to hold this mess together she was making all the time.
 I don’t know, it seemed like I was glued in with a lot of busted toys and empty glasses and television going and meals late and no way of getting out.
 Then all of a sudden it hit me how easy it was to get out, just walk out, and by damn it was easy. ‘ “